kuzzleio/sdk-jvm/doc/1/controllers/collection/update/index.md

 <SinceBadge version="Kuzzle 2.1.0" />

-You can define the collection [dynamic mapping policy](/core/2/guides/essentials/database-mappings#dynamic-mapping-policy) by setting the `dynamic` field to the desired value.
+You can define the collection [dynamic mappings policy](/core/2/guides/essentials/database-mappings#dynamic-mapping-policy) by setting the `dynamic` field to the desired value.

 You can define [collection additional metadata](/core/2/guides/essentials/database-mappings#collection-metadata) within the `_meta` root field.